The tidal evolution of satellite galaxies in cosmological simulations: insights from COLIBRE: Fates of satellites

 By studying the evolution of subhaloes in the high-resolution Aquarius simulation~\citep{Springel2008}, \citetalias{He2025} found that the acquisition of subhaloes can be broadly divided into two channels corresponding to two distinct fates: \begin{enumerate} \item \textbf{Hierarchical Assembly Channel}: subhaloes first merge with other haloes (referred to as parent haloes), becoming 1st-order subhaloes, and subsequently accrete onto the final host halo as higher-order subhaloes. \item \textbf{Direct Accretion Channel}: subhaloes are accreted directly onto the host halo as 1st-order subhaloes. \end{enumerate}

-\citetalias{He2025} found that subhaloes following the hierarchical assembly pathway are typically accreted at high redshift (larger $z_{\rm{acc}}$)~\citep[see][for an analytical model]{Jiang2025}.
+\citetalias{He2025} found that subhaloes following the hierarchical assembly pathway are typically accreted at high redshift (larger $z_{\rm{acc}}$)~\citep[see][for an analytical model]{Jiang2025, Jiang2026}.
 These systems experience higher merger mass ratios with their parent haloes, stronger dynamical friction, and significant orbital decay due to host halo growth, causing them to shrink rapidly toward the central regions of the parent halo.
 The high-density environment facilitates tidal stripping, leading to extreme mass loss.
-As a result, such subhaloes often become lost below the resolution limit of simulations within a short timescale.
-This population contributes significantly to the ``lost subhaloes'' commonly observed in DMO simulations.
+This enhanced susceptibility of pre-processed satellites to tidal disruption and environmental effects has been noted in earlier studies \citep[e.g.][]{Penarrubia2012, Bahe2019}.
+As a result, such subhaloes often become lost below the resolution limit of simulations within a short timescale, contributing significantly to the ``lost subhaloes'' commonly observed in DMO simulations.

 In contrast, subhaloes accreted directly typically have lower $z_{\rm{acc}}$ and smaller merger mass ratios with their parent haloes.
 Their orbits remain more stable after accretion, and they reside in gentler tidal fields, resulting in a relatively mild mass loss rate.
 The survival of subhaloes in this channel is also in agreement with theoretical studies using idealized simulations under similar orbital conditions~\citep{Ogiya2019, Errani2021}.